xmtp/xmtp-node-go/pkg/crdt2/README.md

 What makes this clock a Merkle-Clock are the long (shortened in the picture) hex sequences associated with each Event.
 These are content identifiers, `CIDs`, which

 1. uniquely identify each Event
-2. capture the message payload (the payload is hashed into the CID)
+2. capture the Event payload (the message is hashed into the CID)
 3. capture the Event links (the CIDs of the linked events are also hashed into the CID)

 The goal of the topic as Merkle-Clock is to support eventually consistent replication of topic contents among the nodes.
 Messages can be received, i.e. new Events to be created, by any node at any time.
 We want to make sure that all nodes participating in the topic eventually have all the events that happened across the network.
 Moreover we also want to make sure that all the nodes agree on the ordering of the events, i.e. given enough time they will all end up with the same DAG.
 The CIDs make it easy for nodes to see whether they already have given Event and whether they are missing any of its links.
 The CIDs also make things immutable, which allows the nodes to determine where they can stop following the missing link chain.